Entrepreneur

 Today, Sory is a results-oriented Industrial Engineering leader with a diverse background and a global perspective.
 He is ultra-committed to creating value in world markets by helping bridge the gap between high-quality U.S. manufacturing technologies and worldwide agribusiness value-chains, thus stimulating growth in win-win relationships.

-More specifically, Sory is a certified Lean Six-Sigma (6σ) black belt who actively seeks technological innovation, and applies engineering principles within corn & soybean value chains to translate his strategic vision into valuable customer-centric actions.
+More specifically, Sory is a certified Lean Six-Sigma (6σ) black belt who actively seeks technological innovation, and applies engineering principles within the soybean value chain to translate his strategic vision into valuable customer-centric actions.

 © 2024 Sory I Soumare.
 All rights reserved.